dbbaskette/pivbench/README.md

 yum -y install postgresql-devel

-Download tpcds_kit.zip from TPC Website and place in tpcds-gen  (tpcds-gen/tpcds_kit.zip)
+Download DSTools.zio from TPC Website and place in tpcds-gen renaming it to tpcds_kit.zip  (tpcds-gen/tpcds_kit.zip)  (THIS WILL BE CHANGED SOON)